crazycrixar/mchtmlgames/README.md

 Disclaimer:

-I, [crazycrixar, am not involved, affiliated, or associated with Microsoft, Minecraft, Mojang, or any other companies related to Minecraft.
+I, [thatdudejr, am not involved, affiliated, or associated with Microsoft, Minecraft, Mojang, or any other companies related to Minecraft.

 This project is not an official product of Minecraft, Mojang, or Microsoft.